Warnings for Triumeq

 Risk Summary

-In animal reproduction studies, no evidence of adverse developmental outcomes was observed with dolutegravir at systemic exposures (AUC) less than (rabbits) and approximately 50 times (rats) the exposure in humans at the recommended human dose (RHD) (see Data).
+In animal reproduction studies, no evidence of adverse developmental outcomes (including neural tube defects) was observed with dolutegravir at systemic exposures (AUC) less than (rabbits) and approximately 50 times (rats) the exposure in humans at the recommended human dose (RHD) (see Data).
 Oral administration of abacavir to pregnant rats during organogenesis resulted in fetal malformations and other embryonic and fetal toxicities at exposures 35 times the human exposure (AUC) at the RHD.
 No adverse developmental effects were observed following oral administration of abacavir to pregnant rabbits during organogenesis at exposures approximately 9 times the human exposure (AUC) at the RHD.
 Oral administration of lamivudine to pregnant rabbits during organogenesis resulted in embryolethality at a human exposure (AUC) similar to the RHD; however, no adverse development effects were observed with oral administration of lamivudine to pregnant rats during organogenesis at plasma concentrations (Cmax) 35 times the RHD (see Data).

 Data